pulsar-neighborhood/pulsar-neighborhood.github.io/content/articles/REST-Versus-Event-Driven-Architecture-Why-It-s-Time-To-Switch-From-Request-Based-Architecture.md

 author:
     name: Pulsar Neighborhood
     imgUrl:
+meta:
+    description: REST and event-driven architectures rule different computer systems to communicate and create reliable APIs.
+Read more to learn about the benefits of REST architecture.
+    keywords:
+        - rest architecture
 ---

 Building for an improved customer experience should be at the forefront of every organization’s mind during development.
 Improving engagement and customer information is one way of ensuring an enhanced customer experience.